 This programme document describes the Bachelor of Arts Degree (B.A.
 Hons) with honours in Physical Education and Recreation Management.
-It involves study over a period of four academic years.
+It involves study over a period of four academic years or two academic years for admission the Senior Places.

 1.2 Philosophy / Rationale of the Programme